thinhong/cpp_training/docs/manual.md

 ## All parameters
-1. `timesFollowUp`: number of days follow-up = length of the total vector (sum of all subCompartmentValues)
+1. `timesFollowUp`: number of days follow-up = length of the total vector (sum of all subCompartments)
 2. `populationSize`: sum of S, I, R,
 3. `transRate`:
 4. `errorTolerance`: